 Your captioning strategy will also need to incorporate the hashtags you would have planned while defining your target audience and their demographics and interests.
 Using an analytics tool, you can find out which are the trending hashtags in your industry sector.
 Along with the photos, you can also schedule your captions using one of the many readily available tools.

 Devise brand guidelines

-Since it is very important for the brand to be adopting a consistent stance so that users are not confused as to what it stands for, it is vital for the brand guidelines to be also put in place, especially when there is a large team administering the Instagram account.
+Since it is very important for the brand to adopt a consistent stance so that users are not confused about what it stands for, it is vital for the brand guidelines to be also put in place, especially when there is a large team administering the Instagram account.

 The brand guidelines will detail everything that is required for the brand presence on Instagram, right from the color scheme of the photos, the tone of the captions, the hashtags to be used, the frequency of posting, use of emoji, words, subjects, hashtags that are never to be used, etc.